-This plant produces high-quality post-consumer recycling (PCR) ABS, HIPS, PP and PC/ABS plastic resins from waste electrical and electronic equipment.
+This plant produces high-quality post-consumer recycling (PCR) PP, PS, ABS and PCABS from waste electrical and electronic equipment.
 These PCR resins are REACH and RoHS compliant and are used for a wide range of durable goods and "green" products, such as new electronic devices and automotive or office equipment, to just name a few of the applications.

 In 2017 the Müller-Guttenbrunn Group acquired all shares and MBA Polymers Austria was renamed MGG Polymers.
 The raw material source consists of mixed plastics from waste electrical and electronic equipment (WEEE).

 MGG Polymers has set itself the goal of converting plastics from End-of-Life Electronics into high-quality tech polymers.
 This conserves limited natural resources, reduces pollution of our environment and makes a significant contribution to making the future better for all people.